-8.2.12 PRE-CONSULTATION
+8.2.13 PRE-CONSULTATION

 Prior to filing applications for an Official Plan and/or Zoning By-law amendment, plan of subdivision or condominium, consent, minor variance or permission, or site plan control, the proponent shall arrange a pre-consultation meeting with the Municipality to review the application and identify any additional information required.
 The Municipality may pass a by-law requiring applicants to consult with the Municipality in accordance with the Planning Act.
+Other agencies, such as the Conservation Authority, may participate in the pre-consultation process, where appropriate.